piotrpolak/pepiscms/README.md

 ## Development philosophy

 The project has been developed using a very conservative approach and manually tested on multiple deployments prior to releasing a stable version.
-This made it possible to keep regression to minimum but in time of TDD and automatic builds this approach is obsolete.
+This made it possible to keep regression to minimum but in time.

-### Becoming open source
+### Becoming an open source project

 On the "10th birthday" the project was released as open source under the [MIT license](LICENSE.txt).